TDM - Tables Implementation

 • The load flow gets a list of input parameters from the TDM execution processes and returns the number of loaded records.
 Duplicate the LoadTableByQuery flow (located in the TDM_TableLevel LU) to get the load flow template and customize the load logic.

-• Note that if you use Fabric 8.1.6 and above, you must manually add the following input parameter to the DbCommand/DbLoad Actors: __active_environment.
-Set this parameter to be a Const and populate it with any value.
-For example: target.
+• Note that if you use Fabric 8.1.6 and above, you must manually add the __active_environment input parameter to the DbCommand/DbLoad actors.
+Set this parameter as Const and populate it with any value, e.g., target.
 See an example in the LoadTableByQuery flow.
-This parameter is added in order to support a direct table's load from environment A to environment B without storing the table in Fabric.
+This parameter is added as a way to support a direct table's load from environment A to environment B without storing the table in Fabric.
 The __active_environment parameter is needed in order to refresh the environment, update it to the target environment in the load flow, and run the load on the target environment.

 Delete Flow